 Spreading academic works sometimes goes beyond just writing articles.

 Therefore, even if I do not particularly love my voice, I decided to get my work out there in different formats (also, sometimes I don’t have money/time to go to conferences, or global pandemics happen, so I do video presentations).
-Here some links to my recent works.
+Here some links to my recent works, as videos or podcasts.